kamalmarhubi/website/_posts/2016-04-13-rust-nix-easier-unix-systems-programming-3.markdown

 }
 ~~~

-We can read this definition as saying that a `ForkResult` is either `Parent` and has a `pid_t` value called `child`, or it's `Child`.
+We can read this definition as saying that a `ForkResult` is either `Parent` or `Child`.
+If it's `Parent` then it contains a `pid_t` value named `child`, while if it's `Child` then it contains no value.
 Rust has [a pattern matching syntax][book-patterns] for easily checking which variant an enum value is.
 If we have a variable `fork_result`, we can pattern match on it like this:

 ~~~
     match fork_result {